iterative/dvc.org/content/docs/command-reference/plots/index.md

   COMMAND
-    show         Generate plot from a metrics file. diff         Plot differences in metrics between commits. modify       Modify plot properties associated with a target file.
-Does not affect image type plots.
+    show         Generate plot from a metrics file. diff         Plot differences in metrics between commits. modify       Modify display properties of data-series plots (has no effect on image-type plots).
 ```

 ## Types of metrics